apcl-research/autorepair/README.md

 --q90codetestfidfile: file name of the funtion id
 ```
 ## Finetuning
-These steps will show you how to fine-tune the model to fix the syntatic bug.
+These steps will show you how to fine-tune the model to fix the syntax errors.

 ### Step 1: Download the finetuning dataset
 Please download ```bin.tar.gz``` in our Hugginface [repo](https://huggingface.co/datasets/apcl/autorepair/tree/main) and put ```train.bin``` and ```val.bin``` to the same dir as ```--dataset``` in ```config/finetune_autorepair.py```, which is ```data/autorepair``` for now.